Health Link Clinic

 - Wear loose and comfortable clothing on the day of the procedure

-After PRP Procedure Guidelines :
+After Procedure Guidelines :

 - Follow post-operative care instructions diligently as provided